Anh Do: Career

-From 2016 to 2021, Do hosted Anh's Brush with Fame on ABC-TV.
+Since 2013, Do has cut back on comedy to focus on painting full-time.
+He was a finalist in the Archibald Prize in 2014, 2017 and 2019.
+From 2016 to 2021, Do hosted Anh's Brush with Fame on ABC TV.
 In this popular program, Anh Do concurrently interviews and paints a portrait of prominent Australians.
 He has been criticised for pre-painting the portraits from photographs and enlisting help from his art tutor.

 Personal life

 Do is married to Suzanne (Suzie) Do and they have three sons and a daughter.
 Do met Suzie whilst they were both studying at university.
 His mother, Hien, played the role of Van Nguyen's mother, Kim, in Better Man, a film which was produced by Anh's brother Khoa Do.